robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-ect-theory.md

 Language comprehension involves the integration of multiple sources of knowledge and skills.
 In order to comprehend a text, pupils need to have literacy knowledge, such as knowing to read text from left to right.
 They also need to understand the meaning of the vocabulary their reading, and the syntax, so they can make sense of words and sentences.
 Background knowledge of a topic is also important as this enables the reader or listener to verbally reason and to make inferences.
 All these components weave together to comprise effective language comprehension.
 A pupil with poor language comprehension may struggle to understand what a task is asking them to do or misinterpret key points in a text.

-How can you develop pupils' reading?
+How can you develop pupils’ reading?

 The Simple View of Reading highlights the need for a balanced approach to supporting pupils to become fluent readers.
 Both word recognition and language comprehension need to be addressed.
 When supporting pupils to read, it is important that you are aware of the individual reading challenges your pupils face and what their next individual steps are to improve.